-Figure 1 recalls again the overall traffic model from [ITU-T H.248.81].
+Figure 1 illustratesthe overall traffic model from [ITU-T H.248.81].
 Priority traffic handling as such affects multiple areas: “3”, “4” and “5” with regards to the MG entity.

-Figure 1 – Example overall traffic model for priority services with scope on MG entity ()
+Figure 1 – Example overall traffic model for priority services with scope on MG entity

 The functional areas are (according [ITU-T H.248.81]):

-“3”: MG Control Path – Priority command processing;
+Part III”: MG Control Path – Priority command processing;

-“4”: MG Data Path – Reservation, allocation and pre-emption of resources depending on national variation; and
+Part IV: MG Data Path – Reservation, allocation and pre-emption of resources depending on national variation; and

-“5”: Bearer network – Support of dedicated "QoS and policy architectures".
+Part V: Bearer network – Support of dedicated "QoS and policy architectures".

 Any kind of traffic priority indication sent from the MGC to the MG leads to correspondent actions in one or multiple functional areas.
 A generic MG processing rule concept for priority traffic handling may be introduced (see also Figure 2): the rule conditions are given by H.248 signalling elements and the rule actions are related to the above mentioned areas.

-6.2 Used convention for abstracted H.248 signalling specifications
+6.2 Conventions for abstracted H.248 signalling specifications

-The following subclauses elaborate on specification aspects concerning priority traffic treatment.
-The generic method of “rule-based description of MG operations” (as e.g. outlined by [ITU-T H.248.79] is used due to the general approach by this Supplement, the advantage of independence of specific H.248 Descriptors and the compact format.
+The following sub-clauses elaborate on specification aspects concerning priority traffic treatment.
+The generic method of “rule-based description of MG operations” (as e.g. outlined by [ITU-T H.248.79] is used due to the general approach utilised by this Supplement, the advantage of independence of specific H.248 Descriptors and the compact format.

 6.3 Specification plane: Type of H.248 Profile